The Mother and the Whore: Production

 In 1972 Eustache had begun to doubt his career in films and contemplated quitting the business.
 He told a reporter from Le Nouvel Observateur "If I knew what it was that I wanted, I wouldn't wake up in the morning to make films.
 I'd do nothing, I'd try to live without doing or producing anything."
 Soon afterwards he got a new idea for a film to make with his friends Jean-Pierre Léaud and Bernadette Lafont; he also brought in his ex-lover Françoise Lebrun who at that time was a literature student and had never acted before.
 Eustache was loaned money from friend Barbet Schroeder to spend three months writing the script, which was over three hundred pages.
 Although the film often seems to be highly improvised, every word of dialogue was written by Eustache.
 The film was very autobiographical and was inspired by Eustache's various relationships, such as his then recent breakup with Françoise Lebrun and romantic relationships with Marinka Matuszewsk and Catherine Garnier.
 Many of the locations used in the film were places that Garnier had lived or worked.
 The character played by Jacques Renard was based on Eustache's friend Jean-Jacques Schuhl.

 The film was shot between May 21 and July 11, 1972. on a budget of 700,000 francs.
 Eustache called it a very hostile film, and it mostly consisted of dialogues and monologues about sex.
 Eustache says that the character Alexandre is "destroying [the three lead characters], but he is looking for it all along.
 After his voyage into madness and depression, he ends up alone.
 That's when I stop the film."
 Filming locations included Les Deux Magots Café, the Café de Flore, the Café le Saint-Claude, the Laennec Hospital, the Blue Train restaurant and inside various apartments on the Rue de Vaugirard and Rue Vavin.
 The film had no musical score and only used natural sounds and occasionally music played by the characters on phonographs, such as Wolfgang Amadeus Mozart, Edith Piaf, Marlene Dietrich and Deep Purple.

 Eustache described the film as a "narrative of certain seemingly innocuous acts.
 It could be the narrative of entirely different acts, in other places.
 What happens, the places where the action unfolds, have no importance...My subject is the way in which important actions situate themselves in a continuum of innocuous ones.
 It's the description of the normal course of events without the schematic abbreviation of cinematographic dramatization."

-Luc Béraud is assistant director on the movie.
+Luc Béraud served as assistant director on the film.